Danskydan/Hilltop/README.md

 A Hilltop application is described as a hierarchy of typed cells and cell attributes.
 Child cells have a ‘.’ prefix, and cell attributes have a ‘:’ prefix.
 Literal values are color-highlighted.

 An application is programmed by naming cells and providing formulas (i.e., code) for cell attrributes.
-As in a spreadsheet, cell attribute code is automatically reevaluated as the values of their dependencies change.
+As in a spreadsheet, cell attribute code is automatically reevaluated when their dependencies receive values.

 Here’s a taste:
 ##